Intertwining orbital current order and superconductivity in Kagome metal

 Interestingly, the anomalous Hall effect was observed below the CDW transition temperature \cite{PhysRevB.104.L041103, doi:10.1126/sciadv.abb6003} while no static magnetic order was detected in the neutron scattering and muon spectroscopy \cite{PhysRevMaterials.5.034801, PhysRevMaterials.3.094407, Kenney_2021}.
 A prime candidate is the orbital current order, which can be characterized by an imaginary version of the CDW (iCDW) order parameter \cite{Jiang2021, FENG20211384, yu2021evidence, PhysRevLett.127.217601, PhysRevLett.127.046401, PhysRevB.104.035142, PhysRevB.104.045122}.
 In this case, the spin degrees of freedom plays an important role in determining the iCDW type as distinct symmetry breaking patterns.
 Moreover, in the superconducting state, the orbital current order and CDW may coexist \cite{Yin_2021, PhysRevLett.125.247002, PhysRevMaterials.5.034801, jiang2021kagome}.
 It is therefore likely that understanding the orbital current order with spin degrees of freedom is essential to clarify the superconducting order parameter.

 In this work, we focus on intertwining relationships between the spin-dependent orbital current order and superconductivity in the Kagome metal with characteristic vHS.
-Based on the Landau-Ginzburg (LG) theory, we establish the relationship between different orbital current orders and superconducting order parameters.
+Based on the Landau-Ginzburg (LG) theory, we establish the relationship between different orbital current orders and superconducting order parameters when their critical temperatures are energetically close.
 Considering the spin degrees of freedom and three vHS of the Kagome lattice, we find that there are four possible orbital current orders and they are closely related to four different SC order parameters.
-We show how these orbital current and superconducting orders are intertwined.
-Hence, the identification of the orbital current order would imply the emergence of a particular kind of superconducting order and vice versa.
-We discuss the STM and Josephson junction experiments that may be able to distinguish different orbital current orders and superconducting states.
+It turns out that the orbital current order is closely related to both the non-trivial band topology and unconventional SC order parameters.
+We focus on how these orbital current and superconducting orders are intertwined based on symmetry properties rather than the material specification where a variety of collective orders are involved.
+In this case, the identification of the orbital current order would imply the emergence of a particular kind of superconducting order and vice versa.
+We discuss the scanning tunneling microscopy (STM) and Josephson junction experiments that may be able to distinguish different orbital current orders and superconducting states.
 Our study provides a way to understand the correlation between orbital current order and superconductivity in various Kagome metals.